devDeejay/Point-Gram/README.md

 # Point Gram

-An app that lets you t
+An app that lets you
 * Track location of your friends and family,
 * Set Location Based Reminder
 * Chat with your friends and family.